aiidateam/aiida-core/docs/source/howto/query.rst

       If this process node did not call any other processes, this property returns an empty list.
     * :meth:`~aiida.orm.nodes.process.process.ProcessNode.caller`: defined for :class:`~aiida.orm.nodes.process.process.ProcessNode`'s and returns the process node that called this node.
       If this node was not called by a process, this property returns ``None``.
-    * :meth:`~aiida.orm.nodes.data.Data.creator`: defined for :class:`~aiida.orm.nodes.data.Data` nodes and returns the process node that created it.
+    * :meth:`~aiida.orm.Data.creator`: defined for :class:`~aiida.orm.Data` nodes and returns the process node that created it.
       If the node was not created by a process, this property returns ``None``.

 .. note::